 Jonathan Paulk, JP, is the head coach at Shaw University in downtown Raleigh.
-To come watch a game, check out the Shaw Volleyball schedule here.
+To find a game to attend, check out the Shaw schedule here.

-He’s entering his fourth season at Shaw University after making it to the CIAA conference finals in his first and third seasons and covid shutting down his second season.
-In Shaw’s 2019 season, JP mentored his right side, Tyler Hunter, to lead all of NCAA division 1 and 2 players in aces per set with 0.6.
+Jonathan Paulk is entering his fifth year at Shaw University, repeating as the CIAA regular season champs in 2021 and 2022.
+Shaw has made it to the CIAA conference tournament finals in every season that Coach Paulk has been at the helm.
+In Shaw’s 2019 season, JP mentored his right side, Tyler Hunter, to top all NCAA division 1 and 2 players in aces per set with 0.60.
 In addition, his setter received the Conference Setter of the Year award and 5 players made the All Conference teams.
-In Shaw’s 2021 season, JP led the team as a whole to the top of the country’s aces per set leader board with 2.71.
-Newcomers Breelyn Clark and Mallory Brown won the conference Setter of the Year and Offensive Player of the Year awards respectively with 4 players making first team All Conference.
-JP has a 35-16 win-loss record while at Shaw.
+In back to back seasons, JP led the team as a whole to the top of the country’s aces per set leader board with 2.71 in 2021 and 2.75 in 2022.
+In 2021, newcomers Breelyn Clark and Mallory Brown won the CIAA Setter of the Year and Offensive Player of the Year awards respectively with 4 players making First Team All Conference.
+This past season, Breelyn Clark repeated as the CIAA Setter of the Year and Noelani Beard earned CIAA Offensive Player of the Year while 5 other Shaw players earned First, Second, or Rookie All Conference nods.
+JP has a 58-24 win-loss record while at Shaw.

 Prior to Louisburg, he served as an Assistant Coach at North Carolina Central University where his primary on-court responsibilities included training the outside hitters and focusing on offensive scheme and blocking structure.
 Off the court JP was a primary recruiter, scouted opponents, and arranged video exchange.